-Insert CRLs into the ssl applications local cache, with or without a distribution point reference URI ssl crl cache api
+Insert CRLs, available to fetch on DER format from URI, into the ssl applications local cache.

+ssl crl cache api

 When TLS performs certificate path validation according to RFC 5280 it should also perform CRL validation checks.
 To enable the CRL checks the application needs access to CRLs.
 A database of CRLs can be set up in many different ways.
 This module provides the behavior of the API needed to integrate an arbitrary CRL cache with the erlang ssl application.
 It is also used by the application itself to provide a simple default implementation of a CRL cache.